Skip to Main Content

 • Tick the box to the left of each term towards the top of the screen

-• Note the grey boxes "And", "Or", underneath the headings, which have now become active
+• Note the boxes AND, OR, underneath the headings, which have now become active

 • See "A note about AND / OR" at the end of this page for details about these connecting words